oracle/oracle-database-operator/docs/sidb/README.md

     ```

 **Note:**
-- For ease of use, the storage class **oci-bv** is specified in the **[singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml)**.
+- For ease of use, the storage class **oci-bv** is specified in the **[`singleinstancedatabase_create.yaml`](../../config/samples/sidb/singleinstancedatabase_create.yaml)**.
 This storage class facilitates dynamic provisioning of the OCI block volumes on the Oracle OKE for persistent storage of the database.
 The supported access mode for this class is `ReadWriteOnce`.
 For other cloud providers, you can similarly use their dynamic provisioning storage classes.
 - It is beneficial to have the database replica pods more than or equal to the number of available nodes if `ReadWriteMany` access mode is used with the OCI NFS volume.
 By doing so, the pods get distributed on different nodes and the database image is downloaded on all those nodes.
 This helps in reducing time for the database fail-over if the active database pod dies.
 - Supports Oracle Database Enterprise Edition (19.3.0), and later releases.
-- To pull the database image faster from the container registry, so that you can bring up the SIDB instance quickly, you can use the container-registry mirror of the corresponding cluster's region.
+- To pull the database image faster from the container registry, so that you can bring up the SIDB instance quickly, you can use the `container-registry mirror` of the corresponding cluster's region.
 For example, if the cluster exists in Mumbai region, then you can use the `container-registry-bom.oracle.com` mirror.
-For more information on container-registry mirrors, follow the link [https://blogs.oracle.com/wim/post/oracle-container-registry-mirrors-in-oracle-cloud-infrastructure](https://blogs.oracle.com/wim/post/oracle-container-registry-mirrors-in-oracle-cloud-infrastructure).
+For more information on container-registry mirrors, see: [https://blogs.oracle.com/wim/post/oracle-container-registry-mirrors-in-oracle-cloud-infrastructure](https://blogs.oracle.com/wim/post/oracle-container-registry-mirrors-in-oracle-cloud-infrastructure).
-- To update the init parameters like `sgaTarget` and `pgaAggregateTarget`, refer the `initParams` section of the [singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml) file.
+- To update the initialization (init) parameters, such as `sgaTarget` and `pgaAggregateTarget`, see the `initParams` section of the [`singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml) file.

 #### Pre-built Database

-To provision a new pre-built database instance, use the sample **[config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml)** file.
+To provision a new pre-built database instance, use the sample **[`config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml)** file.
 For example:
 ```sh
 $ kubectl apply -f singleinstancedatabase_prebuiltdb.yaml